Incogdino/pdfix/docs/contents/typicalWorkflow.md

 3. Run the [`removePages`](./commands.md#remove-pages-from-a-pdf-file-removepages) command from the command line

-The updated pdf file will be stored in a seperate folder named `updated` in the same location the command was called.
+The updated pdf file will be stored in a seperate folder named `removed` in the same location the command was called.

 <box type="tip">

-  Navigate to your desired location and issue the commands from that location.
-This will cause PDFix to create the `removed` folder from your current location.
+  Calling the commands from your desired location will cause PDFix to create the `removed` folder from your current location.
 </box>

+For more information on the available commands, please refer to the [Commands](./commands.md) page.